aio-libs/aiohttp/docs/deployment.rst

 directive to send web traffic to our workers.
 If everything is configured correctly, we should reach our application at the ip address of our web server.

-Proxying through NGINX + SSL
+Proxy through NGINX + SSL
 ----------------------------

 Here is an example NGINX configuration setup to accept SSL connections: